-The 27th GST council, in its meeting held today on 4 May 2018, has taken the key decision on simplifying the return filing process.
+The 27th GST council, in its meeting held on 4 May 2018, took the key decision on simplifying the return filing process.
 The Sushil Kumar-led Group of Ministers deliberated the alternatives with industry and stakeholders and presented the recommendations to the Council for their approval.

-The Council has given go-ahead for new filing process and it will be rolled out in 3 phases.
+The Council gave a go-ahead for the new return filing process which is to roll out in 3 phases.

-For the next 6 months from now, the existing returns i.e. GSTR 1 and GSTR 3B will continue.
-In this period, GSTN will be designing and developing the IT system for the new returns.
+For the peridot May 2018 to Sep 2018, returns i.e. GSTR 1 and GSTR 3B to continue.
+In this period, GSTN to design and develop the IT system for the new returns.

 Transitional Phase 2: Oct 2018 to March 2019

-Taxpayers will start following the new process.
-The B2B sales invoices will be uploaded on GST system.
-Amount of ITC will be declared by taxpayer based on self-computation.
-While the provisional claim of ITC will be allowed during the transition period, information will be made available to the taxpayer about differences, if any.
+Taxpayers to start following the new process.
+The B2B sales invoices to be uploaded on GST system.
+Amount of ITC to be declared by taxpayer based on self-computation.
+While the provisional claim of ITC be allowed during the transition period, information to be made available to the taxpayer about differences, if any.

 Go Live Phase 3: April 2019 onward

-The upload of invoices and other details will continue as per the new return format.
-The ITC claim, however, will be strictly based on the invoices uploaded by the supplier for the buyer.
-There will be no option for the buyer to upload any additional invoices.
+The upload of invoices and other details to continue as per the new return format.
+The ITC claim, however, to be strictly based on the invoices uploaded by the supplier for the buyer.
+No option for the buyer to upload any additional invoices.

-The new return format will be drafted by the Law committee and some specific aspects were highlighted by the Council
+The new return format to be drafted by the Law committee and some specific aspects highlighted by the Council for the same:

 - One monthly return for all taxpayers with return filing dates staggered based on the turnover of the taxpayer.